thein3rovert/SecureDoc/README.md

 - What we need to do now is implement the logic for prepersit or preupdate do that before we presit for any entity we check for all of the field we are setting because we cant save anything in the database if we dont have who created it or who updated it or the date they were created or updated.

+- PrePersist and PreUpdate.
 ```java
  @PrePersist
     public void beforePersist() {